Tochemey/olric/README.md

 ## Note

-This is forked version of the [main repository](https://github.com/buraksezer/olric) with few bug fixes.
+This is forked version of the [main repository](https://github.com/buraksezer/olric) with few bug fixes, refactoring.
 Please use the main repo for any bugs or related questions.

 ## Overview